rust-lang/rust/doc/tutorial-lifetimes.md

 # Introduction

-"Lifetimes" are a concept that comes into play with Rust's borrowed pointers, represetned by `&`.
+"Lifetimes" are a concept that comes into play with Rust's borrowed pointers, represented by `&`.
 Borrowed pointers are one of the more flexible and powerful tools available in Rust.
-A borrowed pointer can point anywhere: into the managed or exchange heap, into the stack, and even into the interior of another data structure.
-A borrowed pointer is as flexible as a C pointer or C++ reference.
+A borrowed pointer can point anywhere: into a managed box or owned box, into the stack, and even into the interior of another data structure.
+A borrowed pointer is as efficient as a C pointer or C++ reference.
 However, unlike C and C++ compilers, the Rust compiler includes special static checks that ensure that programs use borrowed pointers safely.
-Another advantage of borrowed pointers is that they are invisible to the garbage collector, so working with borrowed pointers helps reduce the overhead of automatic memory management.
+Another advantage of borrowed pointers is that they do not require the garbage collector, unless you borrow a pointer to a managed box.

 Although borrowed pointers have rather elaborate theoretical underpinnings (region pointers), the core concepts will be familiar to anyone who has worked